 When appraising records created in a digital environment, the assessment of the authenticity of records must become a more overt, visible process performed and documented by the preserver.
 Unbroken chain of custody, knowledge of recordkeeping practices, and verification may still offer some assurances of authenticity.
-To these must now be added the verification of compliance with each of the Benchmark Requirements for Authenticity listed in Section 2.4.
+To these must now be added the verification of compliance with each of the benchmark requirements for authenticity listed in Section 2.4.

 2.4.
-Document the assessment of authenticity.
-The appraisal report should document the controls put in place by the creator to guarantee the identity and integrity of the records, and thus the presumption of their authenticity.
-These controls include each of the Benchmark Requirements Supporting the Presumption of Authenticity (see Appendix A).
-Briefly, these include:
+Document the assessment of authenticity

+The appraisal report should document the controls put in place by the creator to guarantee the identity and integrity of the records and thus the presumption of their authenticity.
+These controls include each of the benchmark requirements supporting the presumption of authenticity.15 Briefly, these include:

-- A.1 Expression of Record Attributes and Linkage to Record (e.g., identity & integrity metadata) - A.2 Access Privileges - A.3 Protective Procedures Against Loss and Corruption of Records - A.4 Protective Procedures Against Media Deterioration and Technological Change - A.5 Establishment of Documentary Forms - A.6 Authentication of Records - A.7 Identification of Authoritative Record - A.8 Removal and Transfer of Relevant Documentation transferred to the preserver.
-Monitoring involves confirming with the records creator that nothing has changed with regard to how classes of records identified for transfer are being created or maintained or, if changes have occurred, that they have not affected the nature and attributes of the records, their value, their authenticity, or the feasibility of their preservation.
+- A.1 Expression of Record Attributes and Linkage to Record (e.g., identity and integrity metadata) - A.2 Access Privileges - A.3 Protective Procedures against Loss and Corruption of Records - A.4 Protective Procedures against Media Deterioration and Technological Change - A.5 Establishment of Documentary Forms - A.6 Authentication of Records - A.7 Identification of Authoritative Record - A.8 Removal and Transfer of Relevant Documentation

+2.5.
+Monitor records identified for long-term preservation

+Once the appraisal is completed, the records identified for preservation must be monitored at regular intervals until such time as they will be transferred to the preserver.
+Monitoring involves confirming with the records creator that nothing has changed with regard to how classes of records identified for transfer are being created or maintained or, if changes have occurred, that they have not affected the nature and attributes of the records, their value, their authenticity or the feasibility of their preservation.